9 Google Home tips for music fanatics

 One of the strong suits of any smart speaker is its ability to stream a wide range of music from multiple services.
-Google Home speakers are no exception.
+Google Home ($129.00 at Dell Home) speakers are no exception.
 In fact, they're especially great at playing your favorite tunes even when you can't remember a song by name.

 Here are nine tips for listening to music with your Google Home speaker.